ThreeDotsLabs/watermill/docs/content/learn/getting-started.md

 See the [CQRS component](/docs/cqrs) for the generic high-level API.

 For more details, see [documentation topics]({{< ref "/docs" >}}).

+[The Outbox Pattern](/advanced/forwarder/) is a key pattern to know in event-driven applications.

 We recommend checking the examples below to see how Watermill works in practice.
 You can also try the [free hands-on training]({{< ref "/learn/quickstart/" >}}) to learn how to use Watermill in practice.